itsToggle/trakt-scraper/README.md

         - If an upcoming episode was recently announced, trakt is a little slow with providing the release date.
 My current release wait merhod attempts to download it right away.
         - The Script crashes if you select text in the consol window.
 No idea why that is...
         - Special Characters.
 Ive tried to think of every Character that could pop up in a Movie/Show Title, but I could always miss one.

-## Future To-Do's

-        - More filehoster scrapers.
-HDEncode.com is pretty much the best, but there are some forums that have more releases.
-These could be accessable if a username and password are provided by the user.
-        - Maybe Add Scraper Support for Services like: Jacket, a4kscrapers,..
-I will probaply stick with my own format.
-        - I cant get the Console to update indepently from the WebUI.
-        - Premiumize *is* currently searched for chached torrents, but torrents that arent cached are only added to RealDebrid and *not* Premiumize.